MrIvanDii/bini/README.md

 Important, the data must be taken from the database, filled in task 3.

-# 5 And Last but not Least

-Needed:

-- Create a private git repository.
-- Put the results of the work into it.
-- Provide access to the mail that will go with the task.

-It is important that the repository should not contain data for connecting to the database.
-It is necessary to specify in the README file, the option of correct launching, if needed.
-In case of errors with this task, the files can be dropped in an archive.

 # Copying the repository and installing dependencies:
 ```